goossaert/kingdb/doc/kingdb.md

 ###Snapshots

-You can get a read-only, consistent view of the database using a `Snapshot`:
+You can get a read-only, consistent view of the `Database` using a `Snapshot`:

     kdb::Snapshot snapshot = db.NewSnapshot();
     std::string value_out;